 Q. You have explained how the historical overall system (i.e., transmission and distribution) costs were adjusted in accordance with the 34.5kV FBR Protocols.
-Next, please describe how the adjusted system-wide financial results were allocated to the 34.5kV system to arrive at Western's 34.5kV FBR Revenue Requirement that includes only those costs which are associated with the Cooperative's sub-transmission facilities used in the provision of LADS.
+Next, please describe how the adjusted system-wide financial results were allocated to the 34.5kV system to arrive at Victory's 34.5kV FBR Revenue Requirement that includes only those costs which are associated with the Cooperative's sub-transmission facilities used in the provision of LADS.

-A. Section D.2 of the Protocols specifies the methodology for allocating applicable total systemwide operating expenses and margin requirements to the 34.5kV system so as to arrive at the revenue requirement associated with Western's sub-transmission facilities used to provide

-LADS in the acquired Mid-Kansas service territory.
-Following is an explanation of the allocations:

-- Per Section D.2.a of the Protocols, the A&G expenses are to be allocated using a Labor ratio ("LAB"), where the latter is calculated as a ratio of Transmission Labor to Total Non-A&G Labor.
+- A. Section D, Part 2, Pages 5 and 6 of the Protocols specifies the methodology for allocating applicable total system-wide operating expenses and margin requirements to the 34.5kV system so as to arrive at the revenue requirement associated with Victory's sub-transmission facilities used to provide LADS in the acquired Mid-Kansas service territory.
+Following is an explanation of the allocations: - Per Part 2.a on Page 6 of the Protocols, the A&G expenses are to be allocated using a Labor ratio ("LAB"), where the latter is calculated as a ratio of Transmission Labor to Total Non-A&G Labor.
 The corresponding labor dollar amounts are found in the Labor Amount Column of the December 31, 2016 Payroll Journal, included with Exhibit 4 attached to the Application filed in the instant Docket.
-Next, Exhibit 5, page 4, Lines 7-20 show how the resultant LAB ratio of 0.014012 is calculated.
-Applying LAB to the \$1,022,055 in Adjusted Historical Test Year A&G expense assigns \$14,321 to the 34.5kV FBR, as shown in Exhibit 5, page 1, Line 10, Column (i). - Depreciation and Amortization Expense is to be calculated directly (a.k.a. "directassignment") in accordance with Section D.2.b of the Protocols.
-The calculation of the associated depreciation expense for the Budget Year was already discussed on pages 7 and 8 previously.
-The only additional detail here is that the \$128,148 in Adjusted amount for the General Plant Depreciation Expense for the Budget Year is to be allocated on the LAB ratio, ultimately assigning \$1,796 to the 34.5kV FBR, as evidenced on Page 1, Line 14, Column (i) of Exhibit 5. - For allocating Taxes Other, Other Deductions, Interest on Long-Term Debt, Other Interest, Principal Payments, and Offsets to Margin Requirements, the Budget Year Net Transmission Plant Ratio ("NP") is calculated.
-The Budget Year NP, as defined in Section D.2. of the Protocols, reflects the ratio of the average monthly Transmission
+Next, Exhibit 5, Page 4, Lines 7-20 show how the resultant LAB ratio of 0.000469 is calculated.
+Applying the LAB to the \$2,215,805 in Adjusted Historical Test Year A&G expense assigns \$1,039 to the 34.5kV FBR, as shown in Exhibit 5, Page 1, Line 10, Column (i). - Depreciation and Amortization Expense is to be calculated directly (a.k.a. "direct-assignment"), in accordance with Part 2.b on Page 6 of the Protocols.
+The calculation of the associated depreciation expense for the Budget Year was already discussed on Pages 7 and 8 previously.
+The only additional detail here is that the \$193,392 in Adjusted amount for the General Plant Depreciation Expense for the Budget Year is to evidenced on Page 1, Line 14, Column (i) of Exhibit 5.
+As detailed on the top of Page 9 previously, these allocated expenses are ultimately subtracted out as Offsets to the Margin Requirements when applying MDSC calculation.

-&lt;sup>12 Again, to clarify, "system-wide," as used in this context, is intended to mean combined distribution and transmission.
+Again, to clarify, "system-wide," as used in this context, is intended to mean combined distribution and transmission.